zeta1999/korali/tests/REG-002/README.md

 ### Step 1

-+ Operation: Run the korali.plotter for all results found in Tutorials (A) generated furing REG-001.
++ Operation: Run the korali.plotter for all results found in Tutorials (A) generated during REG-001.
 + Expected: No errors (rc = 0).